scottnguyen15/tinfo370_pantry_site/README.md

 Jasjot:
 - Fixed the footer to stay at the bottom of the page.
+- Fixed issue where buttons and footer would be spaced weirdly.

 Leo:
 - Added a back button in the Login page for users who may have accidentally clicked it.